vitorlsouza/kitty-care-backend/README.md

     ```

 - **Validation Rules**:
-  - `started_at`: Optional, must be a valid ISO 8601 date.
   - `messages`: Required, non-empty array of objects with:
     - `role`: Required, either `user` or `assistant`.
     - `content`: Required, string.